vsgitdev/Music-Player-App/README.md

 ## Music Player

-Music Player is a simple and lightweight mobile app featuring songs for easy and hassle-free listening.
+Music Player is a simple and lightweight mobile app developed in Android Studio, featuring songs for easy and hassle-free listening.